 Being dependent on a third party means businesses are at the mercy of Facebook policies and algorithms, which can change at any time.
 What if your account gets hacked or banned for no reason?
 You have no control over a Facebook business page.
 You could lose everything if you accidentally "violate" their terms and conditions.

 Facebook's reach is only among its users, and not everyone likes using it.
 While it's popular in the Philippines, some people research businesses on Google instead of scrolling through social media.
+The younger generation might prefer Instagram or TikTok, while professionals might search on LinkedIn or Google—you can't predict where your next customer will look for you.

-Also, a Facebook page doesn’t have the trustworthiness that a well-made website offers.
+Also, a Facebook page doesn't have the trustworthiness that a well-made website offers.
 Having a good website can greatly benefit your business and show that you are serious about your professional image.
+Social media platforms are excellent tools for engagement and marketing, but they should complement your website, not replace it entirely.

 Customers Can't Find You on Google